Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 ### Switching from zsh to bash

+**Note:** I like bash because I've been using it for 10 years.
+You don't have to.
+If you want to learn more about the differences, you can read more [here](https://www.geeksforgeeks.org/bash-scripting-difference-between-zsh-and-bash/#:~:text=Zsh%20is%20built%20on%20top,support%2C%20spelling%20correction%2C%20etc.).
+The main differences are:

+- zsh is more configurable and support more customizable plug-ins (like auto-complete!).
+- bash is the default shell you'll get access on Linux devices (like AWS instances).

+If you want to keep using zsh, that's perfectly fine!
+You can check [this blog post](https://medium.com/@harrison.miller13_28580/bash-vs-z-shell-a-tale-of-two-command-line-shells-c65bb66e4658) and [this tool](https://github.com/ohmyzsh/ohmyzsh) for ways to configure it.

-Open the Terminal application, run `chsh -s /bin/bash` and quit the application.
+If you want to start using bash, open the Terminal application, run `chsh -s /bin/bash` and quit the application.
 Next time you open, you should see bash.
 You'll see an alert that `zsh` the new Apple default when you open the terminal

 ### Installing and using iTerm2